 With Flowers giving Detroit more juice off the edge, and Daniels, who averaged 5.0 sacks from 2013-17, collapsing pockets from the inside, quarterbacks should be more uncomfortable when playing the Lions this season.

 Lions coach Matt Patricia on getting new defensive tackle Mike Daniels up to speed in training camp.
-By Matt Schoch, Special to The Detroit News
+The Detroit News

 If Detroit's front can live up to expectations, the sky is the limit for the entire defense.
 In 2018, the Chicago Bears and the Baltimore Ravens were the only two defenses to finish in the top seven in yards per carry and quarterback pressure rate.
 Subsequently, they finished first and second in scoring and both won their division.